basham/swit-workshop-a11y/slides.md

 - Mobile first approach.

 Notes:
 A visual user interface is often thought of as a two-dimensional thing.
 Or with the advent of virtual reality, three-dimensions.
-However, the foundation of this content is all 1-dimensions.
+However, the foundation of this content is all 1-dimension.
 It is linear in nature.
 HTML, code, and text is written top to bottom.
 You read top to bottom.
 With a keyboard, you navigate top to bottom.
 It is important that before design in 2D, we design in 1D.
 That's the importance of the Mobile First practice.
 When you design for mobile, the limited viewport width is a constraint making you design linearly.
-It forces you to be intentional about what content order.
+It forces you to be intentional about the content order.
 Only then with a wider screen, the content can be enhanced in 2D with responsive design techniques.

 ## Name everything

-- Especially if more than one of the same type
+- Especially if more than one of the same type.
-- Helps users, team, devs, help guides
+- Helps users, team, devs, help guides.
 - Pages.
 Headings.
 Landmarks.
 Links.
 Images.
 Tables.
 Form controls.

 Notes: